How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 28opt-level = 'z'

-29lto = trueNext, the part we’ve all been waiting for, editing the Rust program code.
-Open the “src/main.rs” file and fill it with the following code:
+29lto = trueNext up is the most anticipated part: editing the Rust source code.
+Open the “src/main.rs” file and add the following code:

 1// Do not use the Rust standard library